 When you gather some contacts on a separate list because you DO NOT want to send to them for reasons ranging from bad delivery rates and a decline in your sending reputation, that list is a Suppression List.

+What is a suppression list?
 It is one of the CAN-SPAM Act requirements, dedicated to allowing email senders to remove certain recipients who marked an email as spam or unsubscribed.
 The list also keeps track of invalid, blocked, or bounced emails.

 This guide will discuss all there is to know about the suppression list, how it works in marketing, and why it is crucial to your sending reputation.